Lenovo ThinkPad T490s Notebook Review: A Hard Worker

 </ img>

-On the left side are two USB Type-C 3.1: one with Power Delivery support for charging with an LED and one with Thunderbolt 3 support.
-The second Type-C is located next to the proprietary Ethernet port, in one common recess, to which you can connect a proprietary docking station.
-Unfortunately, there is no adapter for standard RJ-45 in the kit, and it would be very useful in a business laptop.
-Next up is the full-sized USB 3.0 and HDMI:
+On the left side there are two USB Type-C 3.1: one with Power Delivery support for LED charging and the second with support for Thunderbolt 3.
+The second Type-C is located next to the proprietary Ethernet port, in one common recess to which a proprietary dock can be connected.
+Unfortunately, the kit does not include an adapter for standard RJ-45, but it would be very useful in a business laptop.
+Next - full-size USB 3.0 and HDMI:

 </ img>